-The large red & green loop indicator on the RC-1 not only gives excellent visibility of recording/overdub/playback status, but the “rotating wheel” display gives you a visual indication of the length of the loop.
+The large red & green loop indicator on the RC-1 gives excellent visibility of recording/overdub/playback status.
+As well, the “rotating wheel” display gives you a visual indication of the length of the loop.
 Very handy indeed!

 STOP/UNDO Footswitch Jack

-Although the STOP and UNDO/REDO functions can be performed via double-tapping or holding the RC-1’s footswitch pad, the facility to add an external footswitch allows those functions to be controlled with instant precision.
-The external footswitch jack can support either a single or dual footswitch (e.g. BOSS FS-5U, FS-6 or FS-7)
+The STOP and UNDO/REDO functions can be performed via double-tapping or holding the RC-1’s footswitch pad.
+Importantly, the facility to add an external footswitch allows those functions to be controlled with instant precision.
+Also, the external footswitch jack can support either a single or dual footswitch (e.g. BOSS FS-5U, FS-6 or FS-7)

 - Live musicians that wants easy access to no-fuss stereo looping